 )

-#> Estimates are from: Base model.
+#> PREVENT estimates are from: Base model.

-# Based on Table S25, expect the 10-year risk for `total_cvd` to be 0.147.
+# Based on Table S25, expect the 10-year risk for `total_cvd` to be 0.147,

 # 10-year risks: `ascvd`, 0.092; `heart_failure`, 0.081;